robin-debry/Moonshot_Project/written_report.md

 Like I was alone on this project.
 I was responsible for all aspects of the project, so I put in place different milestones to ensure the project was on track.

 1. **Research and Planning:** This phase involved researching the problem, understanding the target audience, and planning the project scope and requirements.
-This phase will be completed in approximately 1 year.
+This phase will be completed in approximately 1 year and 2 month.
 Because it is a complex project with a complex subject to understand.

 2. **Development:** This phase involved developing the machine learning model, setting up the backend server, and creating the browser extension.
-This phase will be completed in approximately 4 month.
+This phase will be completed in approximately 6 month.

 3. **Testing:** This phase involved testing the extension with different browsers and screen readers, as well as testing the machine learning model with a wide range of images.
-This phase will be completed in approximately 2 month.
+This phase will be completed in approximately 4 month.
 To test the extension with different browsers and screen readers, as well as test the machine learning model with a wide range of images.

 ## Conclusion